MA Composition of Music for Film and Television

 You will typically need an upper second-class honours degree or international equivalent in Music, plus experience as a composer, demonstrated by a portfolio of your music.
 For further information on the required portfolio and the expected format, please see the Department of Music website.
 Non-traditional qualifications/routes may also be considered.

-• evidence of significant, relevant work experience – such as media composition, professional musician, studio work, film work;
+- evidence of six months relevant work experience in media composition, professional musician, studio work, film work

 See international equivalent qualifications on the International Office website.